bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 While your end caps are curing, you can begin to solder the electrical components together.

 There are two options for soldering everything together.
 You can solder everything together with free wire, which may get a little messy but offers more flexibility in the tight pressure case.
 The other option is to place everything on a nifty MKRZero protoboard.
+Note that where you place the wires is up to you.
+Do not follow the pictures below.

 ![GNDVCC](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/GNDVCC.jpg)